Breaking the Weak Recovery Limit in Random Phase Retrieval with Learned Regularizers: Results

-PnP approaches replace the explicit regularizer in an iterative reconstruction scheme with an off-the-shelf denoiser.
-We follow \cite{zhang_plug_and_play_2022} and apply Algorithm~\ref{alg:pnp} with DRUNet $D_\sigma$.
-To handle complex data, we split the signal into magnitude and phase, apply $D_\sigma$ to both, and recombine.
+Other hyperparameters include the relative tolerance for the stopping criterion $\varepsilon=10^{-5}$.
+To ensure a regularization effect that is robust with respect to the noise level, the regularization parameter in Algorithm \ref{alg:fast_restart} is scaled as $\lambda = \lambda_0 \sigma_{\bn}$, with baseline weights $\lambda_0 = \mathrm e^7$ for TV, $\lambda_0 = \mathrm e^5$ for CRR and WCRR, and $\lambda_0 = \mathrm e^9$ for MFoE.
+In the noiseless setting, the objective is evaluated in the constrained limit: the data-fitting term $f$ acts as the indicator function of the measurements, causing the proximal step in \eqref{eq:prox} to reduce exactly to a projection, while the restart logic tracks the regularization functional alone.

-The algorithm is initialized with $\mathbf x_0 \sim \mathcal{CN}(\mathbf 0,\mathbf I)$ and uses $\lambda=0.23$ as in \cite{zhang_plug_and_play_2022}.
-The noise schedule starts at $\sigma_0=1$ and decreases geometrically to $\sigma_K=1/(1000\alpha)$, where $\alpha$ is the sampling ratio.
-Unlike the original work, which uses $K=8,24,$ or $40$, we set $K=1000$.
-The fact that this increase in the number of steps is necessary to achieve good reconstructions can be attributed to the nonlinear nature of our forward model, in contrast to the linear operators considered in \cite{zhang_plug_and_play_2022}.
-We do not apply the data-fitting down-weighting strategy of MFoE for DRUNet as it does not result in performance improvements.
+For the PnP experiment, the algorithm is initialized with $\mathbf x_0 \sim \mathcal{CN}(\mathbf 0,\mathbf I)$ and uses $\lambda=0.23$, as recommended in \cite{zhang_plug_and_play_2022}.
+The DnCNN is only trained on a fixed noise level (either 15/255, 25/255, or 50/255); we then use the model trained on 25/255, which stays fixed during the whole process.
+For FFDNet and DRUNet, the noise schedule starts at $\sigma_0=1$ and decreases geometrically to $\sigma_K=1/(10\alpha)$ for FFDNet and $\sigma_K=1/(1000\alpha)$ for DRUNet, where $\alpha$ is the sampling ratio.
+We do not apply the data-fitting modification strategy of the explicit regularizers for the implicit ones as it does not result in performance improvements.